SciML/Catalyst.jl/README.md

 ## New as of 6.11
-*1.* Plain text arrows "<--" and "<-->" for backward and reversible reactions are available if using Julia 1.6:
+*1.* Plain text arrows "<--" and "<-->" for backward and reversible reactions are available if using Julia 1.6 or higher:
 ```julia
 rn = @reaction_network begin
   (k1,k2), A + B <--> C